-Any business with a target to increase sales in a niche B2B market faces a unique set of challenges.
-Unfortunately, most marketing advice and literature is focussed on the mainstream and little information is available on niche marketing.
-This three post series attempts to address that issue.
+Any business with a target to grow sales in a niche market faces a unique set of challenges.
+Unfortunately, most marketing advice and literature focuses on mass markets.
+Little information is available on how to market to a niche.

-There are many advantages to niche marketing including less direct competition and lower sales costs (message to fewer prospects) but there are also major challenges including:
+Marketing to a niche has many advantages including less direct competition and lower sales and marketing costs.
+However, there are also major challenges that include:

 - Ensuring the message is heard.

-The blunt truth is most marketing is shotgun based, that is aim to hit as many targets as possible in the hope a percentage (often <2% is deemed a success) will respond and interact.
-Of course good marketing is about targeting, segmenting and creating specific content to improve the hit rate but the shotgun approach remains.
+The blunt truth is most marketing is shotgun based.
+That is to try to hit as many targets as possible in the hope a (small) percentage will respond.

 In any market niche, there are insufficient prospects to use a scattergun approach.
 In some cases, there may be less than 200 customers in a niche market, which means mass marketing techniques simply will not work.

 A small number of customers usually results in a low level of opportunities.
 It is therefore essential all potential opportunities to grow are identified, tracked and serviced appropriately.